Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 "You didn't know their surnames?"

 "We had fun together, that's all!"
 Rylee told him.
 "We're not friends or anything.
-We just...yeah."
+We just... yeah."

 She frowned at him.
 "Actually, how did you even know about that?"

-"My, uh...my girlfriend saw you with them.
+"My, uh... my girlfriend saw you with them.
 Ma'am."

 "Huh..."
 She went still and silent for a second, and then rubbed her face.
 "Christ."

 Arés scratched the back of his head.
-"I...Guess I owe you an apology."
+"I...
+Guess I owe you an apology."

 "No, no." Rylee shook her head.
 "If I'd *known* I'd have called them.
-But, I didn't and I guess that's...Jesus, their little girl."
+But, I didn't and I guess that's...
+Jesus, their little girl."

 "And my friend."